-These Mini Cheesy Calzones are so delicious!
-Pillsbury crescent dough is stuffed with THREE cheeses , riccota, parmesan and mozzarella.
+These Mini Pillsbury Calzones are so delicious!
+They use Pillsbury crescent or pizza dough and are stuffed with THREE cheeses , riccota, parmesan and mozzarella.
 They're then tucked into a little ball before being baked to gooey, melty perfection.
 Pure cheese heaven.

 I recommend serving these with a warm marinara sauce for dipping and everyone will love you.